saamauro92/maids-are-more-expensive-on-sundays/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo/home page, Home, about the author page and contact section and is identical in each page to allow for easy navigation.
+  - Featured on all three pages, the full responsive navigation bar includes links to the logo/home page, Home, about the author page, and contact section, and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![header](https://github.com/saamauro92/maids-are-more-expensive-on-sundays/raw/main/media/navbar.png)

 - __The main hero section__

-  - The landing includes an image of the book front in one side and text in the other side with brief introduction and an action button to get the book.
+  - The landing page includes an image of the book cover on one side and text on the other, along with a brief introduction and an action button to get the book.
   - This section introduces the user to the image and text with a fade in animation.

 ![Hero Section](https://github.com/saamauro92/maids-are-more-expensive-on-sundays/raw/main/media/hero.png)

 - __About the book section__

-  - The about the book section will allow the user to see the book sinopsis
+  - The about the book section will allow the user to see the book synopsis

 ![About the book](https://github.com/saamauro92/maids-are-more-expensive-on-sundays/raw/main/media/aboutthebook.png)

 - __Contact form section__

-  - This section will allow the user to send a message/comment to the author. the user will be asked to submit their full name, email addresss and a required message in order to submit the form.
+  - This section will allow the user to send a message/comment to the author.
+The user will be asked to submit their full name, email addresses, and a required message in order to submit the form.
-  - After submited, the form will redirect to a success page.
+  - After being submitted, the form will redirect to a success page.

 ![Contact](https://github.com/saamauro92/maids-are-more-expensive-on-sundays/raw/main/media/contact.png)

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Maids are more expensive on Sundays.
-The links will open to a new tab to allow easy navigation for the user.
+  - The footer section includes links to the relevant social media sites.
+The links will open in a new tab to allow easy navigation for the user.
-  - The footer section includes links to the home page, about the author, contact form section and to get the book on amazon which will open to a new tab.
+  - The footer section includes links to the home page, about the author, a contact form, and to get the book on Amazon, which will open in a new tab.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable to the user as it encourages them to keep connected via social media.

 ![Footer](https://github.com/saamauro92/maids-are-more-expensive-on-sundays/raw/main/media/footer.png)

 - __About the author Page__

   - The about the author page will provide the user with information about the author, including a profile picture.
-  - This section is valuable to the user as they will be able to get the authors background to understand more about the book.
+  - This section is valuable to the user as they will be able to get the author's background to understand more about the book.

 ![About the author](https://github.com/saamauro92/maids-are-more-expensive-on-sundays/raw/main/media/theauthor.png)

 - __Sucess Page__

-  - This page will allow the user to get a feedback after submitting the contact form.
+  - This page will allow the user to get feedback after submitting the contact form.

 ![Success page](https://github.com/saamauro92/maids-are-more-expensive-on-sundays/raw/main/media/sucess.png)